insen/blog/_posts/2018-10-31-Git-Merge-Across-Repos.md

 Some taxonomy now - In Git - the 'sink' is called the 'local' repo.
 The 'source' is called the 'remote'.
 And in Git or other DVCSs it is possible to switch out the 'remote' to some other 'remote', or have any number of 'remote's.

-On that principle, if I fetch the _'prod-ready-poc'_ branch into the _'POC' local repo_ from the _'POC' remote_, then switch (or actually, add) the _'Prod' remote_ as another 'source' - call it 'newremote' - it should theoretically be possible to push the now local _'prod-ready-poc'_ branch from _'POC' local_ into a new branch - call it _'new-in-prod'_ - on the _'Prod' remote_ i.e. the _'newremote'_.
-Git should, in principle, seamlessly merge both.
+On that principle, if I fetch the _'prod-ready-poc'_ branch from the _'POC' remote_ into the _'POC' local repo_, then switch (or actually, add) the _'Prod' remote_ as another 'source' (call it 'newremote'), it should theoretically be possible to push the now local _'prod-ready-poc'_ branch from _'POC' local_ into a new branch (call it _'new-in-prod'_),  on the _'Prod' remote_ (i.e. the _'newremote'_ added to _'POC local'_).

+Git should seamlessly merge both.
 Or that's the theory anyway.

 _<small>A complete discussion of why is beyond the scope of this post - but if you are interested you can get started with [git basics](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics).
 Another good source is [here](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-clone)</small>_